karttur/geoimagine/_posts/2018/2018-10-19-setup-regions.markdown

 # Python module

 The setup of regions is done from the python module <span class='file'>setup_process_regions.py</span>.
 In the main section you can define which parts to install.
-If you want to change the region categories or default regions that are installed in more detail you need to edit the linked xml files.
+If you want to change the region categories or default regions that are installed you need to edit the linked xml files.

 <button id= "togglesetuptxt" onclick="hiddencode('setuptxt')">Hide/Show setup_process_regions.py (main section)</button>